 - 2 1/2 cups freshly squeezed lemon juice approx. 16-20 medium lemons

 - 15-20 frozen strawberries will yield approx. 2/3 - 1 cup when defrosted and mushed

-- In a medium sauce pan, combine 2 cups of the water and the 2 cups of sugar.
-Heat over medium-high heat until sugar completely dissolves, about 8-10 minutes.
-Remove from heat and set this simple syrup aside to cool.
+In a medium sauce pan, combine 2 cups of the water and the raw honey.
+Heat over medium-high heat until honey completely dissolves.
+Remove from heat and set this simple honey syrup aside to cool.

-- Heat the frozen strawberries in the microwave until thawed, approximately 30-45 seconds.
+Let the frozen strawberries thaw.
 Once thawed, muddle (mush) the strawberries until they are all mushed and you have made a thick strawberry paste.
 If you like larger chunks of fruit, don't mush the strawberries as much.

-- In a large pitcher, combine the lemon juice, the strawberries, and the remaining 5 cups water.
+In a large pitcher, combine the lemon juice, the strawberries, and the remaining 5 cups water.
 Stir to combine.
 Add about half of the simple syrup into the mixture and stir to combine.
-Continue to add the simple syrup, 1/4 cup at a time, until the lemonade reaches your desired level of sweetness.
-I tend to use most of my simple syrup, but it really depends on the lemons and the strawberries.
+Continue to add the syrup, 1/4 cup at a time, until the lemonade reaches your desired level of sweetness.

 Add the fresh mint leaves and stir again.
 If possible, place the lemonade mixture in the refrigerator for 30-60 minutes to allow the flavors to meld.
 If you can wait this time, you will be rewarded.
 If not, it will still be super tasty -- just not as minty.

 If you somehow don't finish the lemonade and want to store it for the next day, I recommend removing the mint leaves as they will wilt after a while.